Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: The stress-energy tensor operator of the Klein-Gordon field in

 where $dQ := d^{n-1}\mu_m(Q)$.
 Now assume $\Psi'=\Psi$.
 Using $f\geq 0$,

 so that $ \langle \Psi | :\spa \hat{T}_{00} \spa: [f] \Psi \rangle \geq |\langle \Psi | :\spa \hat{T}_{11} \spa: [f] \Psi \rangle|$.
 This bound is obviously valid in every Minkowskian coordinate system.
-If $u,u' \in \sV_+$, we can choose a Minkowskian coordinate system $x'^0,x'^1,x'^2,x'^3$ such that $u= c\partial'_{0} + s\partial'_{1}$ and $u'= c\partial'_{0} - s\partial'_{1}$, where $s:= \sinh \chi$, $c:= \cosh \chi$ for some $\chi\in \bR$.
+If $u,u' \in \sT_+$, we can choose a Minkowskian coordinate system $x'^0,x'^1,x'^2,x'^3$ such that $u= c\partial'_{0} + s\partial'_{1}$ and $u'= c\partial'_{0} - s\partial'_{1}$, where $s:= \sinh \chi$, $c:= \cosh \chi$ for some $\chi\in \bR$.
 Since $\sinh^2\chi \leq \cosh^2 \chi$ and the two bounds above hold, we have $u_\mu u'_\nu \langle \Psi | :\spa \hat{T}^{\mu\nu} \spa: [f] \Psi \rangle =c^2\langle \Psi | :\spa \hat{T}'_{00} \spa: [f] \Psi \rangle- s^2 \langle \Psi | :\spa \hat{T}'_{11} \spa: [f] \Psi \rangle\geq 0$ (when $f\geq 0$).
 This result concludes the proof, since the case $u,u'\in \overline{\sV_+}$ is obtained by linearity and continuity; the penultimate statement immediately follows from Proposition \ref{PE}, and the last one is a direct consequence of (\ref{TT}) together with the smoothness of $\bM\ni x \mapsto \langle \Psi| :\spa \hat{T}^{\mu\nu} \spa: (x)\Psi \rangle$. \end{proof}

 Let us pass to the case $\Psi \in \gS_0$, where arbitrary superpositions of components with different particle numbers are allowed.
 Now the proof above fails because in the expansion (\ref{DEC}) the first two addends do not vanish in general.
-Actually, as is in particular suggested in \cite{F12}, this is a general fact which directly follows from the already mentioned {\em Reeh-Schlieder property} (d) of Proposition \ref{PROP35}.
-We prove this rigorously.
-Technically this is not completely easy, since it is not known whether all the symmetric operators considered are essentially selfadjoint.\\
+Actually, as is in particular suggested in \cite{F12}, this is a general fact.
+The general result, valid for positive symmetric operators, directly follows from the already mentioned {\em Reeh-Schlieder property} (d) of Proposition \ref{PROP35} and the fact that symmetric positive operators admit positive selfadjoint extensions.
+We prove this rigorously. \\